Blog | Queretaro | San Miguel de Allende | Tours | Wine | Wine Tours

 Mexico has been making wine longer than any other country in the Americas, a full 242 years longer than the oldest winery in the United States.
-But for social, religious and governmental reasons wine has not been fully embraced by the native population.
-This country has been a tequila, brandy and beer culture for hundreds of years as these are enjoyed in abundance at fiestas and celebrations.
+But for social, religious, and governmental reasons wine has not been fully embraced by the native population.
+Mexico has been a tequila, brandy, and beer culture for hundreds of years as these are enjoyed in abundance at fiestas and celebrations.

 Wine is still considered a beverage for the wealthy and foreigners, but times are changing.
 With wineries opening world-class restaurants and event spaces, wine is becoming more accessible to the people.
 Enotourism is becoming a new revenue stream for many in the agricultural and tourism industries.

-There is a lot going on in the Heart of Mexico wine regions, particularly in Queretaro and Guanajuato.
+A lot is going on in the Heart of Mexico wine regions, particularly in Queretaro and Guanajuato.
 There seems to be a wine festival every month between March and November.
-Some of the more popular ones are the 100 Mexican Wines Fest in February (different location every year), BubbleFest in March at Freixenet Finca Sala Vivé, National Wine and Cheese Festival over three weekends in May and June in Tequisquiapan, and vendimias (harvest) during the months of July, August and September.
-Music, food and of course, lots of wine are always on the itinerary.
+Some of the more popular ones are the Festival of 100 Mexican Wines in February (every two years), BubbleFest in March at Freixenet Finca Sala Vivé, National Wine and Cheese Festival over three weekends in May and June in Tequisquiapan, and Vendimias (harvest) during July, August and September.
+Music, food, and of course, lots of wine are always on the itinerary.

-We offer customized wine tours for you to explore the wineries of Queretaro and San Miguel de Allende, plus pueblos magicos and mercados through our tour company Heart of Mexico Wine Tours.
+Our tour company, Heart of Mexico Wine Tours, offers customized wine tours for you to explore the wineries of Queretaro and San Miguel de Allende, plus pueblos magicos and mercados.
+We have several tours already designed for you, but you can also customize your own tour.

 Did you know that we met over wine?
 It’s true!
 Tiffany was a distributor for Australian and Spanish wines.
 She walked into Tom’s wine store, and (many) months later we started dating.
 Four years later, we were married!
 And we had the best wines at our wedding reception…